Particular/docs.particular.net/samples/throttling/sample.md

 snippet: RegisterBehavior

-### The Behavior
+### The pipeline behavior

-Handles detection of `Octokit.RateLimitExceededException` and defers the message.
+Handles the detection of `Octokit.RateLimitExceededException` and defers the message.

 snippet: ThrottlingBehavior